Infantile neuroaxonal dystrophy

-Infantile neuroaxonal dystrophy is a rare pervasive developmental disorder that primarily affects the nervous system.
+Infantile neuroaxonal dystrophy (INAD) is a rare pervasive developmental disorder that primarily affects the nervous system.
 Individuals with infantile neuroaxonal dystrophy typically do not have any symptoms at birth, but between the ages of about 6 and 18 months they begin to experience delays in acquiring new motor and intellectual skills, such as crawling or beginning to speak.
-Eventually they lose previously acquired skills.
+Eventually, they lose previously acquired skills.